Chairman David J. Porter

 Porter was born in Fort Lewis, Washington in 1956 while his father was serving in the US Army.
 He graduated magna cum laude from Harding University in 1977 with a bachelor’s degree in accounting, and passed the CPA exam later that year.
 He became a Texas CPA in 1981, the same year he moved to Midland.

 David met his wife, Cheryl, while attending Harding University, and they were married in 1979.
-They are the proud parents of one daughter and grandparents of two grandchildren.
+They are the proud parents of one daughter and grandparents of three grandchildren.